Rent safe and private dog parks hosted by locals

 Types of canine enrichment

-We’ve broken down the main categories of canine enrichment—but it’s important to remember that many fun activities will overlap.
-The best outlets for our dogs combine several of the below elements to provide as much fulfillment as possible!
+We’ve broken down the main categories of enrichment for dogs—but it’s important to remember that many fun activities will overlap.
+The best outlets for our pups combine several of the below elements to provide as much fulfillment as possible!

 If you’re looking for specific enrichment toy recommendations, take a look at our favorites in this article.